Pattern Creation Tools Guide

 macOSโ

-- Use SikuliX IDE for best results
+- Alternative: SikuliX IDE for cross-platform consistency

 - Verify resolution before creating many patterns